elacy/elacy.github.io/_posts/2014-05-18-potential-future-councillors-of-pembroke-south-dock.md

   * Website:
   * Facebook:
-  * Twitter: @@[chrisandrews64][85]
+  * Twitter: @[chrisandrews64][85]
   * Email: <chrisandrews64@gmail.com>

 #### Background

 Chris Andrews was involved part of Fianna Fail until he switched parties to Sinn Fein for the upcoming election.
 His first election was in the Pembroke constituency as a councillor in 1999, after he tried to be elected into the Dail and the Seanad in 2002 without success and was voted out from being a councillor in 2004.
 In 2006 he was co-opted as a councillor for Inner City South East replacing Garry Keegan until he was elected to the Dail in 2007.
-In 2011 he lost his seat, and then in August 2012 he left Fianna Fail after he was caught posting tweets criticising Fianna Fail leadership under the name @@brianformerff and in September 2013 he joined Sinn Fein.
+In 2011 he lost his seat, and then in August 2012 he left Fianna Fail after he was caught posting tweets criticising Fianna Fail leadership under the name @brianformerff and in September 2013 he joined Sinn Fein.

 #### Thing he says that might influence your vote